Types of diet problems

 There may be a particular cause for your loss of appetite.
 Or it may just be that you are feeling too tired or fed up to bother eating much.

-This is a very common symptom in people with cancer.
+This is weight loss when you are not trying to.
+It is a very common symptom in people with cancer.
 It may be one of the reasons you first go to the doctor.
 There are many causes of weight loss, many of which can be treated.

 Losing weight is often associated with loss of appetite.
 But this is not the only cause.
 You may be eating normally but still losing weight.
 Your body may not be absorbing all the fat, protein and carbohydrate from the food you eat.
 Or your body may be burning up calories faster than normal.
 Continuous weight loss can be very upsetting and worrying.
 It can be a constant reminder of your illness and affect how you feel about yourself.